Site icon Circuit Ideas for You

 Building an FM Transmitter Circuit for Car Stereo

-A FM Transmitter Circuit for Car Stereo is a cool way to listen to music from your portable devices like smartphones, MP3 players or Bluetooth transmitters using your cars FM radio.
+Building an FM Transmitter Circuit for Car Stereo is easy way to play music from phone, MP3 or Bluetooth on car FM radio.

 Circuit Working: